Franz Dörr: Squadron leader

 On 25 November, following ten days of relative quiet, the Soviet Air Forces conducted a coordinated attack on Titovka, and the airfields Høybuktmoen at Kirkenes and Luostari near Pechenga.
 Titovka was attacked by sixteen Il-2s and six P-40s, escorted by six Yak-1 and four Yakovlev Yak-9 fighters.
 Høybuktmoen was hit by twelve Petlyakov Pe-2 escorted by twelve P-39s and six Yak-9.
 The Luostari airfield was struck by sixteen Il-2 and six P-40, protected by fourteen Yak-1 and six Hurricanes.
 That day, Dörr claimed a P-40 and an Il-2 ground attack aircraft, taking his total to 31 aerial victories.
 He was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 20 March 1944.

-Flying out of Pechenga on 2 April 1944, Dörr claimed two Yak-9 fighters shot down.
+Flying out of Pechenga on 2 April 1944, Dörr claimed two Yak-9 fighters were shot down.
 These were his 32nd and 33rd aerial victories.
 Parts of III.
 Gruppe were ordered to relocate from Pechenga to Svartnes at 17:17 on 25 May 1944.
 At 21:00, 19 Bf 109s under the leadership of Gruppenkommandeur (Group Commander) Major (Major) Heinrich Ehrler were scrambled from Svartnes to fend off approximately 80 Soviet aircraft attacking a German convoy.
 During this encounter, III.
 Gruppe claimed 33 aerial victories, including twenty "Boston" bombers, eight P-40s and five P-39s.
 However, Soviet records only account for five losses that day.
 Dörr claimed four aerial victories in this aerial combat.
 The next day, Ehrler again led 19 Bf 109s from III.
 Gruppe in defense of the German convoy.
 This time the Germans reported combat with approximately 100 Soviet aircraft and claimed 40 aerial victories, among them five by Dörr.
-Again, Soviet records do not match this figure, they document the loss of nine aircraft.
+Again, Soviet records do not match this figure; they document the loss of nine aircraft.

 On 1 June 1944, 9.
 Staffel was officially detached from III.
 Gruppe and subordinated to II.
 Gruppe which had left Finland in April 1944 and fought in Reichsverteidigung (Defense of the Reich).
 Not every pilot of 9.
 Staffel was impacted by this order.
 Some pilots stayed in Pechenga and formed a newly created Kommandostaffel (commando squadron), later renamed to Eismeerstaffel (Arctic Sea squadron).